CANDCstudio/tomorrowstarted/README.md

 To ease the user into understanding the concept of windows and dragibility (as well as to double as a design accent) we made use of dashed lines that populate the homepage.
 They give an indication of where windows will be once toggled on, as well as imply a place where you might want to put back the various elements.
 Though this remains an implication while in use, if the page is refreshed elemetns go back to those outlined locations automatically.

-The implementation feels a little bit clunky as it requires the use of another stylesheet ([style-forbackgrounbdoutlines.css](CSS/style-forbackgroundoutlines.css)) in order to not clog up the main stylesheet.
-We feel as though they could have maybe been done using the exisiting `id` and maybe the `::before` tag in CSS for each of the elements on the homepage (as it would forgo elongating the already lengthy HTML file).
+The present implementation feels a little bit clunky as it requires the use of another stylesheet ([style-forbackgrounbdoutlines.css](CSS/style-forbackgroundoutlines.css)) in order to not clog up the main stylesheet.
+We feel as though they could have maybe been done using the windows' exisiting `id` and maybe the `::before` tag in CSS for each of the elements on the homepage (as it would forgo elongating the already lengthy HTML file).
 However, short of coming up with an elegant solution we felt it best to simply populate the HTML with something clearly demarked and write a concise secondary stylesheet.

 <br>

 #### *The Spider*

 The spider on the screen is the intruder in the design.
-It's functionality is not specified to the user.
-The user must be oay with interacting with it in order to begin to understand what it does.
+Its functionality is not specified to the user.
+The user must be okay with interacting with it in order to begin to understand what it does.

 The purpose of the spider is to behave as a button that once clicked on plays a track of music.
 That track is part of a playlist of 31 songs.
 Each of these songs corresponds to a day of the month.
-The song that interacting with the spider will play thus changes daily.
+The song that interacting with the spider will play thus changes daily, using the browser to call that day out.
 Again this is not specified to the user and must be experienced in order to be ascertained.

 We have not yet made this feature but have a strong sense of how one might go about it.
 Feel free to reach out the owner of this repo to get a debrief on this feature.